Edward Nathaniel Brush: Early life

+Career

 After receiving his medical degree, Brush opened his practice in Buffalo, New York.
-He served as editor for The Buffalo Journal of Medicine and Surgery from 1874 to 1878, and published four articles in the journal.
-He lectured in electro-therapeutics at the University of Buffalo medical school from 1877 to 1879, and was a visiting physician at the Sisters of Charity Hospital in Buffalo.
+He served as editor for The Buffalo Journal of Medicine and Surgery from March 1874 to 1878, and published four articles in the journal.
+He lectured in electro-therapeutics at the University of Buffalo medical school from 1877 to 1879.
+In 1876, he became a visiting physician at the Sisters of Charity Hospital in Buffalo.
 In 1878, he accepted the position of assistant physician at the Utica State Hospital (originally the New York State Lunatic Asylum), and practiced there until 1884.
-The Utica State Hospital owned and published The American Journal of Insanity, with John Gray, M.D., as its editor.
+The Utica State Hospital owned and published The American Journal of Insanity, with John Gray, as its editor.
 Brush became associate editor of the journal.

-In 1884, his former colleague at Utica, John Chapin, M.D. was called to the Pennsylvania Hospital in Philadelphia to become physician-in-chief of the Department of the Insane.
+In 1884, his former colleague at Utica, John Chapin was called to the Pennsylvania Hospital in Philadelphia to become physician-in-chief of the Department of the Insane.
 Chapin invited Brush to join him in Philadelphia, and Brush accepted the offer.
 He worked at the hospital for two years.
 He continued working with the editorial board of The American Journal of Insanity.

-The Sheppard and Enoch Pratt Hospital, a private mental hospital in Baltimore, Maryland, opened in 1891, and Brush accepted the job of physician-in-chief.
+The Sheppard and Enoch Pratt Hospital, a private mental hospital in Baltimore, opened in 1891, and Brush accepted the role of superintendent on February 9, 1891.
 He stayed until his retirement in 1920.
-He was a professor of psychiatry at the College of Physicians and Surgeons in Baltimore, Maryland from 1899 to 1915.
+He was a professor of psychiatry at the College of Physicians and Surgeons in Baltimore until 1920.
 He continued to serve on the editorial Board and as editor of The American Journal of Insanity, which became The American Journal of Psychiatry in 1921 when it was bought by the American Psychiatric Association (APA).
-Brush became Editor Emeritus in 1931.
+Brush became editor emeritus in 1931.

 Brush was active in psychiatric and mental health activities throughout his professional life.
 His editorial positions gave him a window on psychiatric activities in the country.
 He was influential among psychiatric and lay groups.
 He joined the American Neurological Association in 1890.
-He served as President of the Baltimore Medical Society in 1908, and the Medical Chirurgical Society of Maryland in 1904-1905.
+He served as President of the Baltimore Medical Society in 1908, and the Medical Chirurgical Society of Maryland in 1905.
 He was an honorary member of the Medico-Psychological Association of Great Britain and Ireland, an honorary member of the Société Royale de Médecine Mentale de Belgique, and was a Foreign Associate member of the Société Médico-Psychologique in Paris.
 He was President of the American Psychiatric Association from 1915 to 1916.
 During World War I, he served on the Advisory Board and the Draft board in Baltimore.

+In 1902, Brush traveled to Germany to study continental psychiatric clinics.
+In 1907, he was a delegate to the International Congress of Psychiatry, Neurology and Psychology at Amsterdam.